 Identify the action, then the knowledge

 Many people start their design by writing learning objectives.
 Instead, it’s helpful to first choose a business goal for your project and then identify each “action” needed to reach that goal.
-(See action mapping and the Elearning Blueprint for lots more on this.)
+(See action mapping for lots more on this.)

 What’s an action?